“What brought me to Bard, in a word, was the faculty.”

 After moving to New York City, his recordings Feel Your Dream (’82), The Tides of Time (’88), No Separate Love (’91), and Further Dance (’97) featured music for quintet, tentet, and big band.
 During the ’80s and ’90s, Vazquez performed regularly at jazz festivals, colleges, and New York City venues such as Mikell’s, Seventh Avenue South, the Bottom Line, and Village Gate.
 He also taught jazz ensemble at the Manhattan School of Music, where he received his master of music degree.
 In 2000, he joined the jazz faculty at the University of Michigan, where he established and directed multiple ensembles.
 In 2003, he received a Michigan Arts Council Grant in support of his Afro Latin chamber suite Music for Percussion Quartet & 3 Jazz Players.
 Among other honors, he was a visiting artist at the American Academy in Rome (2005–06), where he composed and performed with various Italian and touring U.S. jazz artists; received a grant from the Aaron Copland Fund for Music supporting his big-band recording The Visitor (2010), for which Jazz Times called him a “visionary composer of contemporary big-band jazz”; and, in 2014, the Grammy Award-winning Afro Bop Alliance received funding from New Music USA to record three of Vazquez’s large works, which were then released on their CD Revelation.

-Vazquez currently teaches at both Bard and Vassar College.
-He also performs regularly with his ensembles at clubs, colleges, and jazz festivals.
+Vazquez currently teaches at Bard and also performs regularly with his ensembles at clubs, colleges, and jazz festivals.

 Tatjana Myoko von Prittwitz und Gaffron, Artist and Scholar in Residence; Buddhist Chaplain; Special Projects Adviser